elad45/Advanced2Ex2Part3/README.md

 - Elad, Elad56S, 12
 - Michael, Michael12S, 12345

-please note that the hard-coded passwords don't allign with password requirement as it's just for making the login easier.
+please note that the hard-coded passwords don't allign with password requirement as it just for making the login easier.

 besides that there are two more servers.